 Princess for a Day: Katara and Toph in "City of Walls and Secrets", of the non-royalty variety.
 Somewhat subverted with Toph, who actually is a member of a very wealthy and prominent family, but was posing as someone else.

 Prison Episode: The show seems to enjoy using this trope, perhaps because the show is about fighting a totalitarian state:

 Season 1 has "Imprisoned", where Katara deliberately gets herself imprisoned by the Fire Nation in an attempt to free friend from said prison.
 It's a specially designed prison for Earthbenders, a steel rig out in the middle of the ocean so there's nothing for them to bend (except coal from the engine room).

 Season 1 again "The Blue Spirit", where Aang is captured by the Fire Nation.

 Season 3 has "The Runaway", where Toph and Katara end up in jail, and "The Boiling Rock", where Zuko and Sokka infiltrate a Fire Nation prison.

 In the "Puppet Master" episode, Hama tells the gang how she, and the other water benders from the Southern Water Tribe, were rounded up and taken prisoner by the Fire Nation.
 There, they were kept in cages, with their hands shackled, so they couldn't bend.
 The warden even pumped in dry air as an added measure.
 And while they were given food and water, it only enough to keep them alive, but just barely.
-Clearly a POW Camp of the Hell Hole Prison variety.
+Clearly a POW Camp of the Hell Hole Prison variety this time for Waterbenders.